matteo-dinoia/WGL_repo_2024/AP-protocol.md

 Once that the client or server has received all fragments (that is, `fragment_index` 0 to `total_n_fragments` -2), then it has reassembled the whole fragment.

 Therefore, the packet is now a message that can be delivered.

+# Drone Protocol
+When a drone receives a packet, it **must** do the following:

+1. obtain the `hop_index` + 1 element of the `SourceRoutingHeader` vector `hops`, let's call it `next_hop`
+	* It **must ignore** intentionally to check `hop_index`.

+2. if `next_hop`
+	* doesn't exist create a new packet of type Nack, precisely of type `DestinationIsDrone`.
+The packet must have the routing made of a vector but inverted and only contains the nodes from this drone to the sender.
+Send this packet as a normal packet.
+End here.
+	* if the `NodeId` is not a neighbor, then creates a new packet of type Nack, precisely of type `ErrorInRouting` with field the value of `NodeId` of next hop.
+Continue as other error.

+3. Proceed as follows based on packet type:

+### Flood Messages
+TODO  (If the packet is flood related, follow the rules in the flood section)

+### Normal Messages
+1. check whether to drop or not the package based on the PDR,

+2. based on if the packets need to be dropped or not do:

+	* If is dropped, send back a Nack Packet with type `Dropped`.
+Follow the rules for sending errors as before.

+	* If it is not dropped, send the packets using the channel relative to the next hops in `SourceRoutingHeader`.

+## Simulation
+TODO

 # Simulation Controller